ansible-collections/community.zabbix/docs/ZABBIX_JAVAGATEWAY_ROLE.md

 ### Overall Zabbix

-* `zabbix_version`: This is the version of zabbix.
+* `zabbix_javagateway_version`: This is the version of zabbix.
 Default: 5.0.
 Can be overridden to 4.4, 4.0, 3.4, 3.2, 3.0, 2.4, or 2.2.
 Previously the variable `zabbix_version` was used directly but it could cause [some inconvenience](https://github.com/dj-wasabi/ansible-zabbix-agent/pull/303).
 That variable is maintained by retrocompativility.
 * `zabbix_repo`: Default: `zabbix`
   * `epel`: install agent from EPEL repo
   * `zabbix`: (default) install agent from Zabbix repo
   * `other`: install agent from pre-existing or other repo
 * `zabbix_repo_yum`: A list with Yum repository configuration.
 * `zabbix_repo_yum_schema`: Default: `https`.
 Option to change the web schema for the yum repository(http/https)
+* `zabbix_javagateway_package_state`: Default: `present`.
+Can be overridden to `latest` to update packages when needed.

 ### Java Gatewaty